Community Autism Peer Specialist (CAPS) Training Program

 IMPORTANT DATES:

-Training Dates: The training typically occurs over the course of 2-3 weeks (with one week devoted to job shadowing).
-The training will not take place every day.
-Participants should be prepared to be available 9 am – 5 pm.
+Training Dates: April 15, 2024 – May 3, 2024.
+The training occurs over 2-3 weeks (with one week devoted to job shadowing).
+Participants should be prepared to be available from 9 am – 5 pm.
+Kindly be advised that the timeline is subject to change.
+We appreciate your understanding and will keep you updated on any adjustments.
+Below are more details about the schedule.

-Location: In Philadelphia and virtually.
+Location: Community Behavioral Health (CBH), 801 Market Street, Philadelphia; and virtually.
 More details will be provided to participants.

 CAPS Employment Opportunities